-This document provides information and instructions preparing the site location when installing the HP Integrity rx2620 server.
+This document provides information and instructions on installing the HP Integrity rx4640 server into a standard rack-mounted configuration.

 The document printing date and part number indicate the document's current edition.
 The printing date changes when a new edition is printed.
 Minor changes may be made at reprint without changing the printing date.
 The document part number changes when extensive changes are made.